debugonezero/dash-fixes-v2/README.md

 cp .env.example .env.local
 # Edit .env.local with your values

-# Set up database
+# Set up Supabase database
-npx prisma generate
-npx prisma db push
+# 1. Create a new Supabase project at https://supabase.com
+# 2. Go to SQL Editor in your Supabase dashboard
+# 3. Run the contents of supabase-migration.sql

 # Start development server
 npm run dev